Medicare Out-of-Pocket Costs Rise for 2020 at Higher Levels Than Previous Years

 Part D Prescription Drug Plans and the Donut Hole

 The biggest news in Part D Prescription Drug Plans (PDPs) for 2020, is that the Coverage Gap, or “Donut Hole” is going away.
-This can mean different things to different people, but from my experience in the plans I have written for my clients this year, some plans will maintain the same charge for prescriptions as the initial coverage phase, or the costs may even be lower.
+This can mean different things to different people, but from my experience in the plans I have written for my clients in 2019, some plans maintain the same charge for prescriptions as the initial coverage phase, or the costs may even be lower.

-Prescription Drugs costs are broken in down in different phases:
+Prescription Drugs costs are broken in down in different phases for 2020:

 Deductible – enrollee pays the first $435.00 dollars.
 Some PDP plans offer lower deductibles.